Every child has a backpack – every backpack has a child

-There is also a slip was included in all Bruce and Grey Ontario Works (OW) June and July 1st cheque indicating they could call 211 to register to receive a backpack
+There is also a slip included in all Bruce and Grey Ontario Works (OW) June and July 1st cheques indicating they could call 211 to register to receive a backpack.

-In addition to providing the intake for the backpack program, 211 provided additional information and referrals to other agencies and organizations that the families could access for support.
+In addition to providing the intake for the Backpack Program, 211 provides additional information and referrals to other agencies and organizations that the families can access for support.

 Local agencies review their client lists and send the United Way a bulk request for supplies.
-The agencies to provide us with bulk numbers based on gender and grade level.
+The agencies provide numbers based on gender and grade level.

-A caseworker with an agency might request 8 primary boys, 4 primary girls, 5 intermediate boys and 7 intermediate girls etc. This approach enables us to plan for the large requests and creates a distribution system to get the backpacks to the children.
+An agency caseworker might request 8 primary boys, 4 primary girls, 5 intermediate boys and 7 intermediate girls, etc. This approach enables the United Way to plan for large requests and creates a distribution system to get the backpacks to the children.